Houston vs. Miami (FL): Odds, spread, over/under - NCAA Tournament Sweet 16

 Houston vs. Miami (FL) Betting Trends

-- In the Cougars' 36 games this season, the combined scoring has gone over the point total 16 times.
+- Houston has won 19 games against the spread this season, while failing to cover or pushing 17 times.

-- Miami (FL) has covered 19 times in 33 chances against the spread this year.
+- The Cougars and their opponents have combined to go over the point total 16 out of 36 times this season.

-- So far this season, 15 out of the Hurricanes' 33 games with an over/under have hit the over.
+- Hurricanes games have gone over the point total 15 out of 33 times this year.

 Houston Futures Odds